 Your trusted partner for women's health.

-From adolescence to menopause and beyond, a woman deserves personalized healthcare at every stage of life.
-Our attentive team takes time to understand your needs, bringing you compassionate care close to home.
+From early adulthood to menopause and beyond, women benefit from personalized healthcare at every stage of life.
+Our OB/GYN Clinic takes time to understand your needs, bringing you trustworthy care close to home.

 Dr. James Hinshaw offers a wide range of expert OB/GYN clinical care and procedures that include minimally invasive robotic-assisted surgery.

 For more information or to schedule an appointment, call 507-831-3345.
 Self-referrals are welcome!

 When is OB/GYN care right for me?